sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/installation.md

     !!! note "Personal Access Token"
         To bootstrap ArgoCD this, the script prompts for a Github personal access token to write the ArgoCD configuration to this repository.
 The token needs to have the `repo` scope.
 The token must be valid for as long as ArgoCD is used.
 This means that the token probably should never expire (unless you want to recover ArgoCD regularly with a new token).

+    ??? note "Recover an ArgoCD Installation"
-- [ ] In case the ArgoCD setup is broken, the `bootstrap-argocd.sh` script offers a recovery-option to re-install ArgoCD with all the configuration stored in the repository.
+        In case the ArgoCD setup is broken, the `bootstrap-argocd.sh` script offers a recovery-option to re-install ArgoCD with all the configuration stored in the repository.
 So there is no need to re-configure everything manually or to backup the Talos Cluster (other than data that should explicitly be backed up).
 The cluster can be re-built from this configuration at any time.

 ## References / External Links